4-Year Journey to Success Pre-Health Programs

 Job Outlook

 Wages for physicians and surgeons are among the highest of all occupations, with a median wage equal to or greater than $239,200 per year.
-Median wages showing the differences in pay between types of physicians and surgeons are not available, but mean (average) annual wages for physicians and surgeons in May 2023 were as follows:
+Mean annual wages for physicians and surgeons in May 2023 were as follows:

 • Pediatric Surgeons $449,320